 Already the DAS has helped over 180 students complete their professional education.
 If you don't have the financial means to pay for your LPC, the DAS might be able to help.

-Eligibility criteria for the DAS can be found in the top right hand corner of this page.
+Eligibility criteria for the DAS can be found at the top of this page.
 Please read this criteria carefully to see whether you are eligible to apply.

 Previous alumni have experienced time in local authority care, resisted coercion into arranged marriage, escaped oppressive regimes and battled for access to university with severe physical disabilities.